OneMoreSummer/academic-kickstart/content/post/aussie-test-best-v-best-how-many-q1s-how-many-q4s/index.md

 Also the Cobbers are struggling for opening batters whereas there is a surfeit of openers in the Rippers.

-Looking further, using the Top 50 Aussie Test Batters and Bowlers by runs and wickets respectively, we find a similar but more nuanced story.This article is part of a series of articles ([Part 1](https://onemoresummer.co.uk/post/do-late-born-players-really-excel-in-elite-cricket/) & [Part 2](https://onemoresummer.co.uk/post/do-late-born-players-really-excel-in-elite-cricket-part-2-is-format-relevant/)) looking at how Relative Age Effect (RAE) plays out at the very highest levels of cricket and is contrary to the (popular) belief that RAE is only relevant to the first half of development pathways.
+Looking further, using the Top 50 Aussie Test Batters and Bowlers by runs and wickets respectively, we find a similar but more nuanced story.

 ![](top-22-australian-test-players-by-caps-matches-played-.png)